-If exposure to toxic chemicals would endanger you or your pregnancy, you may have a right to ask to make changes in your work.
+If exposure to toxic chemicals would endanger you or your pregnancy, you may have a right to ask for changes in your work.
 Such changes are called "accommodations."
-For example, you may have a right to request a change in your duties or assignments, transfer to another position, or unpaid leave under the federal Pregnancy Discrimination Act (PDA) or Family and Medical Leave Act (FMLA).2 For information about these laws, see: www.prhe.ucsf.edu/prhe/workmatters_rights
+For example, you may have a right to request a change in your duties or assignments, a transfer to another position, or unpaid leave under the federal Pregnancy Discrimination Act (PDA) or Family and Medical Leave Act (FMLA).2 For more information, visit the Resources section at: https://prhe.ucsf.edu